Skip to main Content

 (²) Modernization, IT and others.

-(³) Includes Vazante deepening (US$2 million), among other several projects to improve operational performance.
+(³) Includes several projects in Vazante to improve operational performance.

 As part of our long-term strategy, we continued to maintain our efforts to replace and increase mineral reserves and resources.
-We expect in the future to continue advancing our exploration activities, primarily focusing on identifying new ore bodies and upgrading resources classification through infill drilling campaigns.
+In line with this, we plan to advance exploration efforts focused on identifying new ore bodies and upgrading resource classifications through infill drilling campaigns.

-Our project evaluation expense guidance of US$14 million includes the project to extend the life of the disposal facility of Três Marias smelter.
-The remaining expenses are for corporate IT, potential growth projects and various projects across our business units.
+Our project evaluation expense guidance is set at US$18 million, which includes an IT system simplification project and a project to extend the life of the tailings dam at the El Porvenir mine.
+The remaining amount is expected to fund corporate IT initiatives, potential growth projects, and other projects across our business units.

-In addition, we expect to invest US$4 million in technology, related to projects to improve our current operations and US$17 million to continue contributing to the social and economic development of our host communities.
+Additionally, we plan to invest US$6 million in technology aimed at enhancing operational efficiency and US$14 million to support the social and economic development of our host communities.

 Other operating expenses